rtCamp/rtMedia/readme.txt

 * Translatable message and button in activity stream and single media view thanks to [jonasnick](https://github.com/jonasnick)
 * Limits items posted in activity feed thanks to [jarretc](https://github.com/jarretc)
 * bug fixed for album deletion
-* Fix count issue on update
+* Fixed count issue on update

 = 3.1.6 =
 * Removed download button enable/disable settings
 * Bug fixed for translation
-* added support for Playlists and its required filters
+* Added support for Playlists and its required filters

 = 3.1.5 =
 * Ignore privacy if admin user.